U-Net-based surrogate modeling for attosecond X-ray free-electron lasers: Results of electron-beam prediction

 \section{Results of electron-beam prediction}

-To demonstrate LPS prediction capability, we consider the electron-beam manipulation in AttoSHINE.
-The layout and the corresponding LPS evolution during the self-chirping scheme are shown in Fig.~\ref{example1}.
+To demonstrate two-dimensional LPS prediction capability, we consider the electron-beam manipulation in AttoSHINE.
+The layout and the corresponding two-dimensional LPS evolution during the self-chirping scheme are shown in Fig.~\ref{example1}.
 The layout consists of the linac sections L1, LH, L2, L3, and L4, the bunch-compression chicanes BC1 and BC2, the beam transport line LTU1, and the undulator section FEL1.
 As an illustrative example, we adopt a two-stage compression scheme.
 By tuning the RF phases in L1, LH, and L2, the bunch undergoes nonlinear compression after BC2, as shown in Fig.~\ref{example1}(a).
 By the end of the linac section L4, a pronounced energy chirp has developed along the bunch, as shown in Fig.~\ref{example1}(b).
 After further compression in LTU1, the bunch length is significantly shortened, as shown in Fig.~\ref{example1}(c), which is favorable for generating attosecond pulses.
-In this work, we take the LPS at location (b) as the prediction target and model the tuning of the RF phases in L1, LH, and L2.
+In this work, we take the two-dimensional LPS at location (b) as the prediction target and model the tuning of the RF phases in L1, LH, and L2.
 Throughout the simulations, the momentum compaction of the compression system is kept fixed.
 Starting from an optimized baseline case, we scan the three RF phases within specified ranges.
 The scan ranges for each parameter are summarized in Table~\ref{tab:input_ranges}.
 This parameter scan yields a dataset of 10200 simulations performed with ELEGANT using \(10^{5}\) macroparticles per run.
 From the resulting samples, 8,000 are used for training, 2,000 for validation, and 200 are reserved as an independent test set.
 All results below are evaluated on the independent 200-case test set.

 Figure~\ref{fig3} compares simulated and predicted current profiles obtained by projecting the LPS at the end of L4, onto the longitudinal axis.
-The neural-network predictions agree closely with the simulated profiles, as illustrated by the representative example in Fig.~\ref{fig3}(a).
-Scatter comparisons of the peak current and the full width at half maximum (FWHM) between simulation and prediction show good agreement, as shown in Fig.~\ref{fig3}(b) and (c).
-Across all tested cases, the mean relative differences between the predicted and simulated profiles are 0.95\% for the peak current and 1.77\% for the FWHM.
+The neural-network predictions reproduce the simulated current profiles well, as illustrated by the representative example in Fig.~\ref{fig3}(a).
+Shot-by-shot comparisons of the peak current and the full width at half maximum (FWHM) between simulation and prediction show good agreement, as shown in Fig.~\ref{fig3}(b) and (c).
+Across all tested cases, the mean absolute relative differences between the predicted and simulated profiles are 0.95\% for the peak current and 1.77\% for the FWHM.

 To provide a more physically intuitive and quantitatively rigorous validation, we evaluate the reconstruction accuracy using the normalized mean absolute error (NMAE) and the $R^2$ score between the predicted images $\hat{Y}$ and the ground-truth simulated images $Y$.
 They are defined as